codewaicher/codewaicher/README.md

 ### Hi there 👋

-I'm a blockchain Application developer, I'd like to make some contributions for .net open source and share some thoughts on my blog and github.
+I'm a blockchain Application developer,I'm living in China now.
+I'd like to make some contributions for .net open source and share some thoughts on my blog and github.

 ### Contact me